TaTo30/vue-pdf/docs/guide/composables.md

 }
 ```

-## Custom
+## Make your own composable

-Using `usePDF` it's not required, you can use the pdf.js API in the component or build your own composable by yourself.
-Just need to ensure send on [`pdf`](./props.md#pdf) prop a `shallowRef | ref` [PDFDocumentLoadingTask](https://mozilla.github.io/pdf.js/api/draft/module-pdfjsLib-PDFDocumentLoadingTask.html) object.
+Using `usePDF` it's not required, you can use the `pdf.js` API in the component or build your own composable by yourself.
+Just need to be sure to send on [`pdf`](./props.md#pdf) prop a `shallowRef | ref` [PDFDocumentLoadingTask](https://mozilla.github.io/pdf.js/api/draft/module-pdfjsLib-PDFDocumentLoadingTask.html) object.

 ```vue
 <script setup>